openshift/aws-vpce-operator/dev/README.md

 2. Update the container image in `./deploy/20_operator.yml`

+3. Create the namespace
+    ```bash
+    oc create namespace openshift-aws-vpce-operator
+    ```

-3. Create a secret with your AWS credentials
+4. Create a secret with your AWS credentials
     ```yaml
     apiVersion: v1
     kind: Secret